WorldFamousElectronics/PulseSensorPlayground/README.md

   <img src="https://cdn.shopify.com/s/files/1/0100/6632/files/Add_ZIP_LIbrary_1024x1024.png?v=1510865023" width="400">

 5. Follow the instructions to install this library.
-6. Once this library is installed you will see the projects in Arduino's dropdown.
+6. Hurray!
+Once this library is installed you will see the projects in Arduino's dropdown!
   <img src="https://github.com/yury-g/PulseSensorPlayground/blob/master/menupulldown.png" width="400">

 ---